Your unexpected cornerstone of genuine confidence

 Because other people, or the mainstream (ooooh the mainstream), don’t recognize your hobby as cool.
 Does not mean it isn’t!

 There is no international coolness committee that decides what is hip or square.
-If you think it’s cool, then it is cool!
+If you think it’s cool, then it is!
 Don’t waste your time wondering what ‘most people’ think.

 Don’t compromise your passion